nogibjj/tinayiluo_Rust_CLI_Binary_With_SQLite/README.md

 * [E] The extract function downloads data from a specified URL and saves it to a local file.

-* [T] The transform_load function reads a CSV dataset and inserts its records into a SQLite database after performing necessary table operations.
+* [T][L] The transform_load function reads a CSV dataset and inserts its records into a SQLite database after performing necessary table operations.
+It creates a table named AirlineSafetyDB with specific columns.

-* [L] Load the transformed data into a SQLite database table using Python's sqlite3 module.

-* [Q] Write and execute SQL queries on the SQLite database to analyze and retrieve insights from the data.
+* [Q] The query function writes and executes SQL queries on the SQLite database to analyze and retrieve insights from the data.
 The queries can perform CRUD (create, read, update, delete) operations.

 - Logging:  The log_query function appends SQL queries to a log file.
 By logging the queries into a Markdown file named `query_log.md`, it facilitates tracking and analysis of executed queries.